Global Payroll

 Payroll Cycle, Working Hours and Overtime

-• Payroll Schedule: In Sweden, payroll is typically processed on a monthly basis, with salaries commonly paid on the 25th of each month.
-Payments are made in Swedish currency.
+• Payroll Schedule: In Sweden, payroll is typically processed on a monthly basis, with salaries commonly paid once per month.
+Payments are generally made in Swedish kronor (SEK).

 Minimum Wages and 13th Month Salary

-• 13th Month Salary: Sweden does not mandate a 13th-month salary benefit.
+• 13th Month Salary: Sweden does not mandate a 13th-month salary benefit by law.
+Any extra salary payments or bonuses depend on the employment contract, company policy, or applicable collective agreement.

 Company Setup in Sweden

-Foreign sole traders or representatives of foreign companies liable for taxes in Sweden must register with the Swedish Tax Agency (Skatteverket) through its e-service.
-Registration entails obtaining a company registration number (for legal persons), approval for Swedish F-tax, value-added tax (VAT) registration, and employer registration.
-The e-service also facilitates applying for a Swedish company registration number without tax obligations.
+Foreign sole traders or representatives of foreign companies liable for taxes in Sweden may register with the Swedish Tax Agency (Skatteverket) through its e-service.
+Registration can include obtaining or confirming a Swedish corporate identity number, approval for F-tax, VAT registration, and employer registration.

 Payroll Processing in Sweden